coronalabs/corona-docs/markdown/guide/graphics/group.markdown

 ## Overview

-Understanding [display groups][api.type.GroupObject] is essential to building apps in Corona.
+Understanding [display groups][api.type.GroupObject] is essential to building apps in Solar2D.
 A display group is a special kind of [display object][guide.media.displayObjects] which can contain other display objects and even other display groups.
 Imagine it as a blank sheet of paper on which you "draw" images, text, shapes, and animated sprites.

-In app development within Corona, it's important to note that display groups are not limited by the screen boundaries.
+In app development within Solar2D, it's important to note that display groups are not limited by the screen boundaries.
 In fact, display groups are boundless and span to infinity in all directions — the physical screen edges simply frame a portion of the [stage][api.type.StageObject].
-In Corona, the stage can be considered the parent display group, and new display groups that you create are automatically added as child groups of it.
+In Solar2D, the stage can be considered the parent display group, and new display groups that you create are automatically added as child groups of it.